TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Drop items from hotbar on pressing RPM

 - Alt + G throws secondary item

 - Alt + R only unloads the magazine